The Sign Pattern Problem for Ehrhart Polynomials: Main Results I

-We also need the following classical result, originally due to Newton. \begin{lem}{\em \cite[P. 104]{Hardy-Littlewood}} Let $(a_0,a_1,\ldots,a_n)$ be a sequence of nonnegative real numbers.
-If the polynomial $a_0+a_1t+\cdots+a_nt^n$ is real-rooted, then the sequence is log-concave with no internal zeros.
-In particular, it is unimodal. \end{lem}
+The following classical result, due to Newton, is essential: \begin{lem}{\em \cite[P.~104]{Hardy-Littlewood}} Let $(a_0, a_1, \ldots, a_n)$ be nonnegative reals.
+If $a_0 + a_1 t + \cdots + a_n t^n$ is real-rooted, the sequence is log-concave and has no internal zeros; in particular, it is unimodal. \end{lem}